I'm Your Baby Tonight: Promotion and appearances

-On December 4, 1991, nearly two months after the end of her world tour to promote the album and while shooting her first film, The Bodyguard, Houston performed at the second annual Billboard Music Awards after being announced by her cousin, American singer Dionne Warwick.
-There, she performed a medley of "Lover Man (Oh, Where Can You Be?)", "My Man" and "All the Man That I Need"; afterwards, she received her four Billboard awards for the album.
+On December 4, 1991, nearly two months after the end of her world tour to promote the album and while shooting her first film, The Bodyguard, Houston performed at the second annual 1991 Billboard Music Awards after being announced by her cousin, American singer Dionne Warwick.
+There, she performed a medley of "Lover Man (Oh, Where Can You Be?)", "My Man" and "All the Man That I Need"; afterwards, she received her four Billboard Music Awards for the album.
 On January 27, 1992, Houston performed a medley of "I'm Your Baby Tonight", "My Name Is Not Susan" and "Who Do You Love" at the 19th American Music Awards, after being introduced by MC Hammer.
 On February 16, Houston appeared at the taping of the Muhammad Ali's 50th Birthday Celebration to honor the boxer's 50th birthday where she dedicated "Greatest Love of All" to him.
 She later join Diana Ross and other celebrities onstage to sing a duet of "You've Got a Friend" at the end of the show.
 On May 6, 1992, Houston had her first TV special, Whitney Houston: This Is My Life, which featured eight of her performances at the Coliseum da Coruña in A Coruña, Galicia, Spain, taken on September 29, 1991, along with rehearsal performances of the gospel tune "This Day" and "Greatest Love of All".